-- “Supplier Software” means the ‘Supplier Software’ described in the Order Form, including all new releases, new versions (which the parties may have mutually agreed that the Supplier will provide, at additional cost, to the Client, whether under an SOW or as a change in accordance with Clause 14 ), updates, and modifications thereto.
+- “Supplier Software” means the ‘Supplier Software’ described in the Order Form, including all new releases, new versions (which the parties may have mutually agreed that the Supplier will provide, at additional cost, to the Client, whether as a change in accordance with Clause 14 or otherwise), updates, and modifications thereto.

 - “System Access” the local and wide area access to the Client Infrastructure as required by the Supplier in order to provide the Services pursuant to this Contract.